k8wi/Pneumonia-Detection-using-Convolutional-Neural-Network/README.md

 ![IM-0125-0001-min](https://github.com/k8wi/Pneumonia-Detection-using-Convolutional-Neural-Network/assets/95972832/68d76d30-7e8f-443a-a8bb-c1328a7c7f0f)

-# This project aims to develop a CNN model to detect pneumonia in chest X-rays.
+This project aims to develop a CNN model to detect pneumonia in chest X-rays.
 The model will be trained on a large dataset of chest X-rays that have been labeled by radiologists.
 Once the model is trained, it can be used to automatically detect pneumonia in new chest X-rays.

 # The objectives of this project are to:

-Develop a CNN model to detect pneumonia in chest X-rays with high accuracy and sensitivity.
+1.Develop a CNN model to detect pneumonia in chest X-rays with high accuracy and sensitivity.
-Evaluate the performance of the model on a held-out test set.
+2.Evaluate the performance of the model on a held-out test set.

+# Dataset
-The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
+The dataset is taken from kaggle and is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).